 Lagrange is a very small town located in the state of Indiana.
 With a population of 2,715 people and two constituent neighborhoods, Lagrange is the 176th largest community in Indiana.

-Lagrange is a blue-collar town, with 48.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lagrange is a town of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Lagrange who work in sales jobs (8.70%), office and administrative support (6.29%), and personal care services (4.81%).
+Lagrange is a blue-collar town, with 54.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lagrange is a town of production and manufacturing workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Lagrange who work in personal care services (6.06%), office and administrative support (5.90%), and food service (5.82%).

+Lagrange is a somewhat ethnically-diverse town.
 The people who call Lagrange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lagrange residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lagrange include English, Irish, French , and Scottish.
+Lagrange also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.61% of the town’s residents.
+Important ancestries of people in Lagrange include English, Irish, French , and European.

 The most common language spoken in Lagrange is English.
 Other important languages spoken here include Spanish and West Germanic languages.